tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises/index.rst

 when someone is wanting to convince a crowd of something.
 They are multi-step procedures for doing something.
 I think they would be quite useful.

+You get Experience Points (EP) for successful maneuvers depending on how hard the target number was, for every point of damage inflicted, with unconsciousness and killed results worth more, and for every point of damage the caster of a spell takes to cast the spell.
+(Every spell costs the caster Damage to cast!).
+You also get EP for good ideas and for the group accomplishing significant goals.

 The included adventure is a mix of programmed sequences to help the new GM and players learn the system, where the choices the players